learn-static/foundations-1-html/README.md

 **Module content**: This set of lessons provides an overview of the fundamental building blocks of websites, HTML.
 It is broken into several parts that can be reviewed separately.
+Access each part of the module using the links in the Description section below.

 **Description**: